jameshanlon/prng-testing/README.md

 ## Generators

-Each generator provides the same command line interface and must specify four arguments, eg:
+The build produces a set of generators as individual executable binaries.
+Each one provides the same command line interface, which requires four positional arguments, eg:

 ```